RL-LBAM/CV/index.md

 Coventry, UK
 ```

-MSc in Behavioural and Economic Science, 80/100
+*MSc in Behavioural and Economic Science* 80/100